 RESOLVE: The National Infertility Association published an article written by Hal Kaufman, the founder of My Adoption Advisor.
-The article is titled “Developing a Strong Family Profile” and RESOLVE published it in their Spring 2010 newsletter called RESOLVE for the journey and beyond.
+The article is titled “Developing a Strong Family Profile” and RESOLVE published it in their Spring 2010 newsletter, RESOLVE for the journey and beyond.

-In the article Hal covers 3 important tips that will help prospective adoptive families strengthen their adoption profile.
+In the article, Hal covers 3 important tips that will help adopting parents strengthen their adoption profile.

 Write From the Heart, Not to an Audience

 Be genuine with what you write and do not “target” your message to any particular group.
 Remember, you may just as easily meet a teenager on your adoption journey as you are to meet a 30 year-old woman with 2 kids.

 This tip highlights the importance of telling short stories instead of simply listing facts.
 Anecdotes are more memorable and more likely to strike a connection with the reader.
 Many adopting parents write a short, factual statement similar to the first example below.
 Compare this to the second example, however, and you will see the power that even a one-sentence story can have.

 - “Nothing beats the sweet smell of Sue’s homemade caramel rolls fresh out of the oven.”

 If you were going to read 5, 10, or 15 or more adoption profiles, would you really read every word from front to back or would you develop some kind of shortcut to get through them more quickly?
 When you read magazines, newspapers, or websites pages, how do you decide which to read in detail?

 The truth is that most of us tend to use pictures to make an immediate judgment as to whether we want to commit to reading an article.
 The same holds true for expectant parents who are reading tons of adoption profiles.
 They are likely to look at the first few pictures first, then the captions for those pictures, then the other pictures and captions, and then, only if the pictures and captions are making a connection with them, may they commit to reading the text.
 That’s why pictures and captions are incredibly important.